pandio-com/pandioml/README.md

 **Building Pipelines**

 Scikit-learn pipelines on steroids!
-Familiar syntax with more helper methods to make building pipelines easier.
+Familiar syntax with more helper methods to make building and debugging pipelines easier.

 **Deploying Models**